About the PuMP Approach to Performance Measurement and KPIs

 Performance measurement is a process, or a series of steps.
 It’s not a brainstorming session and it’s not a dashboard implementation.
 It’s not a report.
 Good performance measurement is a deliberate methodology to choose, implement and use quantitative KPIs or metrics or measures (whatever you call them).
 The PuMP Blueprint is such a process:

-Each of these eight steps in PuMP deal head-on with the struggles we have to measure performance.
+Each of these eight steps in PuMP deal head-on with the struggles we have when we measure performance.
 These steps replace the bad KPI habits that cause those struggles.
 Each step in PuMP provides much easier, faster and more engaging techniques that produce meaningful performance measures (or meaningful KPIs).

 STEP 1: Understanding Measurement’s Purpose